Transforming Recruitment: The Strategic Shift from Spreadsheets to ATS

 Efficiency and responsiveness challenges

 Spreadsheet-based hiring processes allow human errors to further complicate them.
-Updating candidate statuses, cross-referencing interview notes, finding critical information, or troubleshooting misinformation problems takes up a significant amount of the recruiter's time, leaving very little over for dealing with strategic activities like sourcing high-quality candidates or improving the hiring process.
+Updating candidate statuses, cross-referencing interview notes, finding critical information, or troubleshooting misinformation problems takes up much of the recruiter’s time, leaving very little over for dealing with strategic activities like sourcing high-quality candidates or improving the hiring process.

 Moreover, spreadsheets turn out to be less responsive to the fast hiring market as they initiate delays, often losing the best category of candidates to competitors who are more agile in processing applications and entering data manually with continuous status changes.
 This makes spreadsheet-based methods invitations to non-competitiveness in any case today.